Are you a new dog owner who decided not to opt for a puppy, and now are wondering how to go about housebreaking your new friend?

 Eliminate the scent of former "accidents" before you start potty training.
 An enzymatic cleaner will offer your best bet at eliminating traces of lingering odors and can be found online or at pet supply stores near you.
 For a DIY option to make in a pinch, use baking soda dissolved in soapy water to clean spots where it has soiled previously.
 Add bleach for use on areas that will not sustain damage.
 To ensure you cleaned everything, shine a blacklight over the spot.
 Any remaining urine will shine bright!

 Start a schedule that matches the dog's habit.
 Once you have taught the dog to go outdoors every time, you can adjust the schedule to fit your own timetable better.

-Put the dog in a crate for periods between potty trips when you do not want it to soil in the house, as dogs seldom soil in the places where they sleep or eat.
+Put the dog in a crate for periods between potty trips when you do not want him to soil in the house, as dogs seldom soil in the places where they sleep or eat.
 If you are going out, for example, you could leave the dog in the crate for up to four hours.
-This will not work for a dog that is unaccustomed to a crate or has lived in a cage in the past.
+This will not work for a dog that is unaccustomed to a crate or has unhappily lived in a cage in the past.

 Stick to the schedule and continue using your name for the activity long after the training period is over.
 Remember, house training is a process.
 For long-lasting results, continue using positive reinforcement for going potty in the right spot until your dog does so 100% of the time.
 After a time the schedule will become routine and the dog will know when he can go potty, and hold it until the appropriate time.

 Remember, never punish your dog for house soiling or any other behavior.
 If you feel like you need more help with the training process, don't hesitate to call in a qualified trainer.
 They can help you stick to a schedule and learn more tips about house training your adult dog.